xericguzman/while-e-coyote/README.md

 # Whlie-e-coyote

-> An introduction assignment into `while` loops.
+> An assignment with `while` loops.
 This assignment has two parts.

 ## Part 1: `sum-args.js`